ramikham/Accelerated-Real-Time-Ray-Tracing-through-CUDA/README.md

  I will **present** the results using the following:
    - using *tables* to compare running times of the three implementations
-   - using *graphs* to analyze the parallelism
+   - using *graphs* to analyze the parallelism (efficiency, speedup, runtime)
    - rendering of images and animation videos